tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

   - Click the `Deploy` button to begin the deployment.
   - Wait until all deployment activities are completed, then verify the deployment by accessing the Metabase application URL.

-Once a new version is deployed you can safely delete the old Application Version if desired.
-We recommend keeping at least one previous version available for a while in case you desire to revert for any reason.
+Once a new version is deployed, you can safely delete the old Application Version.
+We recommend keeping at least one previous version available for a while in case you want to revert for any reason.